rpraka/Modular-Neural-Net-Numpy/README.md

 # Modular Neural Network Framework with NumPy
 Implementation of a modular linear neural network framework using only NumPy.

-Inspired by Rafay Khan's post [here.](https://medium.com/towards-artificial-intelligence/nothing-but-numpy-understanding-creating-neural-networks-with-computational-graphs-from-scratch-6299901091b0)
+Derived from the architecture in Rafay Khan's post [here.](https://medium.com/towards-artificial-intelligence/nothing-but-numpy-understanding-creating-neural-networks-with-computational-graphs-from-scratch-6299901091b0)

 **Purpose**: To solidify my understanding of various ANN concepts.